christophgil/ZipROFS/README.md

 ZipROFS is a FUSE filesystem that acts as pass through to another FS except it expands zip files like folders and allows direct transparent access to the contents.

-We modified ZipROFS according to the needs of brukertimstof mass spectrometry files.
+We created a branch of ZipROFS to adopt it for the needs of  mass spectrometry software.
 Our mass spectrometry records are stored in ZIP files:

  <DIV style="padding:1em;border:2px solid gray;float:left;">